str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 4. **_vectorize.csv_**: data used during the vectorization warmup for Assignment 4

 ### Imports
 **NOTE:** We are only allowing four imports: numpy, math, collections.Counter and time.
 We will be checking to see if any other libraries are used.
 You are not allowed to use any outside libraries especially for part 4 (challenge).
-Please remember that you should not change any function headers.
+Please remember that you should not change any function headers other than in part 4.

 ---